polosson/Plantt/README.md

 ## Documentation

 Be sure to read [the documentation](http://www.code.polosson.com/Plantt/#doc) for full details on scope variables, methods and custom DOM events.

+## Licence

+© Polosson 2016 - MIT Licence.
+You can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, at the condition you include this copyright notice and a copy of the permission notice (see LICENCE file).

 Have fun ! :)